 Richter, Schmidt, and Malone (1945) described the case of Walter Fleischmann, an investigator and physician from Vienna who worked at the Harriet Lane Home for Invalid Children at Johns Hopkins Hospital.
 Fleischmann reported that, instead of using insulin, he kept his mild diabetes under control by ingesting lard.
 Fleischmann, interestingly, was also part of the original group that observed the young boy who ingested salt to compensate for adrenal insufficiency.
 It is quintessential Richter to make the connection between the adrenal-damaged child ingesting table salt and the use of lard or fat by a mild diabetic.

-I had a client who passed away from diabetes just over 15 years ago.
-I wanted to help him while there was still a chance, but he couldn’t take my advice.
-I’ll tell you why tomorrow.
+Over 15 years ago, I had a client who passed away from diabetes.
+I wanted to help him while there was still time, but he couldn’t take my advice.